Chooyoungjun/mge51101-20196018/README.md

 • What is your goal?
 Why this is important problem?

-purpose nowadays fake videos are damaging many people
+first purpose nowadays fake videos are damaging many people

 becase of Technology (Deeplearning, GAN ....)

+second purpose is to have a better score than kaggle first place 0.19170.
+I would like to do so and issue paper.

+In order to achieve the best score, I am studying the code from ranking 1st to 5th and planning development in my own way.

 That technology makes fake videos so sophisticated that it is difficult for humans to distinguish them.